3331/mpwm/README.md

 # mpwm - Multi Pointer Window Manager

-mpwm is based on [dwm](https://dwm.suckless.org/) and an extremely fast, small, and dynamic window manager which uses xinput2 to enable the use of multi pointer (MPX) for X.
+mpwm is based on [dwm](https://dwm.suckless.org/) and a fast, small, and dynamic window manager which uses xinput2 to enable the use of multi pointer (MPX) for X.

 ## Features/patches